adoptium/aqa-tests/doc/userGuide.md

                 [--sdk_resource|-r ] : optional.
 Indicate where to download an sdk from - releases, nightly, upstream or customized

                 [--customizedURL|-c ] : optional.
 If downloading an sdk and if sdk source is set as customized, indicates sdk url
-                [--clone_openj9 ] : optional. ture or false.
+                [--clone_openj9 ] : optional. true or false.
 Clone openj9 if this flag is set to true.
 Default to true [--openj9_repo ] : optional.
 OpenJ9 git repo.
 Default value https://github.com/eclipse-openj9/openj9.git is used if not provided
                 [--openj9_sha ] : optional.
 OpenJ9 pull request sha
                 [--openj9_branch ] : optional.
 OpenJ9 branch